US Immigration & Visa Attorneys

 Chudnovsky Law is a full service immigration law firm for corporations, investors, professionals and families.
 Our multilingual attorneys have the ability and experience to advise clients how to use highly complex US laws to achieve their goals and minimize risks.
 We have the knowledge and resources to handle even the most complex immigration, criminal defense, business, tax, estate planning and asset protection needs of our clients.

 Our experienced Los Angeles and Orange County immigration attorneys guide clients through US immigration laws to achieve their immigration or business goals.
 USCIS offers over 100 different classes of visas, each with its own application requirements, costs, processing times and expiration dates.
-Chudnovsky Law immigration attorneys offer one-stop, streamlined immigration services on the full range of US visa and immigration options available.
+Chudnovsky Law immigration attorneys offer one-stop, streamlined immigration services on a wide range of US visa and immigration options.

 Immigrant visas are for foreigners seeking legal permanent residence and possibly US citizenship.
 Foreigners applying for an immigrant visa usually need a U.S.-based sponsor approved by the USCIS (U.S. Citizenship and Immigration Services).
 Depending on the type of visa sought, the sponsor has to be either a prospective employer in the U.S. or a relative who is a U.S. citizen or green card holder.